 Laura Berendsen Hughes is a graphic designer and fine artist.
 She has a BFA in sculpture from UNC-Chapel Hill and a demonstrated history of working in the Marketing and Design industry.
 Her original Illustrations appear in digital and traditional media, and while her work as a graphic artist and illustrator has always been about communication, she has recently returned to working in fine art where the goal is original creativity.

 Beverly Stephenson Has been involved with the local theatrical community since moving to this area in 1980.
 As an actor her first performance in Temecula was in 1981 in How the Other Half Loves.
-Since then she has appeared in many shows including Plaza Suite, Mixed Doubles, The Unvarnished Truth, Nunsense, Godspell, Jekyll & Hyde, A Chorus Line, Pride and Prejudice, Dangerous Liaisons, Curtains amongst others.
-She also had a stint doing dinner theatre, singing telegrams and children entertainment.
-Beverly has produced, directed, costumed and choreographed many regional productions including, Kiss Me Kate, Grease, Annie, The Wiz, A Chorus Line, George M, West Side Story, Joseph and the Amazing Technicolor Dreamcoat, Rumors, You’re a Good Man Charlie Brown, How to Succeed In Business, Nutcracker the Ballet amongst others.
+Since then she has appeared in many shows including Plaza Suite, Mixed Doubles, The Unvarnished Truth, Nunsense, Godspell, Jekyll & Hyde, A Chorus Line, Pride and Prejudice, Dangerous Liaisons, Curtains among others.
+She also had a stint doing dinner theater, singing telegrams and children entertainment.
+Beverly has produced, directed, costumed and choreographed many regional productions including, Kiss Me Kate, Grease, Annie, The Wiz, A Chorus Line, George M, West Side Story, Joseph and the Amazing Technicolor Dreamcoat, Rumors, You’re a Good Man Charlie Brown, How to Succeed In Business, Nutcracker the Ballet among others.
 As a writer, she has written 2 musicals, co-written 1 and edited another.
 She has written 2 screenplays, a sit-com, and co-written 2 additional screen plays.
 She also has completed 36 children stories on common courtesies and social graces and last year had her fist book published based on the Nutcracker and a second one is ready to be published.
 She has a slew of other stories to create and even more costumes to design.

 More information coming soon…